th0schA/dce_sp/README.md

 ## Guide

-1. Check that requirements from above are set up.
+1. Check that requirements from above are met.
 2. Download or clone repository.
 3. Open the R project file "dce_sp.Rproj" in R Studio Editor on your machine.
 4. Run script "create_choice_situations.R".
 Explanations are given in the script itself and the functions loaded from "helper_functions.R".